Parallel processing in immune networks: Getting closer to biology: Dilution in the B-H interactions

-In the last passage we used the Stirling approximation assuming $B \pm J$ large, namely that the distribution is peaked on non-extreme values of $J$.

 It is worth underlining that $P(J;d,B)$ does not depend on the size $H$.
 Indeed, patterns are drawn independently and randomly so that the coupling $J_{ij}$ may be regarded as the distance covered by a random walk of length $B$ and endowed with a waiting probability $d(2-d)$.
-Hence, the end-to-end distance is distributed normally around zero and with variance (mean squared distance) which is given by the diffusion law, namely $\sim B$.
-The possibility of the walker to stop simply reduces the effective walk length to $[(1-d)(2-d)]B=(1-d)^2 B$ in agreement with results above.
+Hence, the end-to-end distance is distributed normally around zero and with variance (mean squared distance) given by the effective number of steps performed, according to the diffusion law, namely $\sim [1-d(2-d)]B=(1-d)^2 B$, in agreement with results above.